emd119/Object_following_robot/README.md

 ## Features

-Real-time Obejct Detection: Using YOLOv8 to detect people in the camera feed.
+Real-time Obejct Detection: Using YOLOv8 to detect object in the camera feed.

 Robot Movement Control: Commands like forward, left, right, and stop are sent via MQTT based on the detected Obejct's position.